Art-Sells/Arells/Build-Notes.md

 - Phase 2:
 - - Txns/s need to be in 1000s-10000s per second for meme-coins to benefit (reference HPM Efficiency charts).
 - HPM-Liquidity System (Brainstorm)
+- - Reference V3 (addresses for contract and API info)
 - - Research whether injecting USDC (only) will grow AUM?